Sales Engagement Platforms: Definition, Examples, and Platforms

 Here’s what the best sales engagement software has to offer:

 - Personalized cold email: Mailshake empowers users to send personalized cold emails at scale.
-Personalization is THE key aspect of sales engagement, and by enabling sales reps to achieve this at scale, they get the best of both worlds: personalized email without losing efficiency.
+Personalization is THE key aspect of sales engagement.
+By enabling sales reps to achieve this at scale, they get the best of both worlds: personalized email without losing efficiency.

 - Omni-channel sales sequence: This Mailshake feature stops sales reps dropping the ball with their sales engagement.
 By setting up tasks to connect with prospects over the phone and social media, and marking them complete to continue the automated sequence, fewer prospects will slip through the net because you simply forgot to call them.